adamlwomble/milk-and-honey/content/recipes/mini-peach-pies.md

       Let this mixture simmer until the peaches become tender, stirring often ( about 6-8 minutes).
+  - title: Make a Slurry

-      While the preaches are simmering, mix the cornstarch and the second portion of water into a small container beating until smooth.
+    description: While the preaches are simmering, mix the cornstarch and the second portion of water into a small container beating until smooth.
+  - title: "Thicken and Finish the Filling "
+    description: >-
       Once the peaches are tender, add the cornstarch mixture to the saucepan and stir continuously until the filling becomes thick and begins to boil.

       Remove the saucepan from heat and stir in the vanilla while the filling is hot.
+  - title: "Cool the Filling "
+    description: >-
       Pour the filling onto a clean sheet pan and lay cling wrap onto the hot filling then place the sheet pan in the refrigerator to chill.